linode/docs/docs/guides/platform/marketplace/_shortguides/deploy-marketplace-apps-shortguide/index.md

   name: Linode
 ---

-The Linode Marketplace allows you to easily deploy software on a Linode using the Linode Cloud Manager.
+The Linode Marketplace allows you to easily deploy software on a Compute Instance using the Cloud Manager.

 1. Log in to the [Cloud Manager](https://cloud.linode.com) and select the **Marketplace** link from the left navigation menu.
-This displays the Linode Compute **Create** page with the **Marketplace** tab pre-selected.
+This displays the Linode **Create** page with the **Marketplace** tab pre-selected.

 1. Under the **Select App** section, select the app you would like to deploy.

-1. Fill out all required **Options** for the selected app as well as any desired **Advanced Options** (which are optional).
-See the [Configuration Options](#configuration-options) section for details.

-1. Complete the rest of the form as discussed within the [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/).
+1. Complete the form by following the steps and advice within the [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guide.
+Depending on the Marketplace App you selected, there may be additional configuration options available.
+See the [Configuration Options](#configuration-options) section below for compatible distributions, recommended plans, and any additional configuration options available for this Marketplace App.

 1. Click the **Create Linode** button.
-Once the Linode has provisioned and has fully powered on, **wait for the software installation to complete**.
-If the Linode is powered off or restarted before this time, the software installation will likely fail.
-To determine if the installation has completed, open the Linode's [Lish console](/docs/guides/using-the-lish-console/) and wait for the system login prompt to appear.
+Once the Compute Instance has provisioned and has fully powered on, **wait for the software installation to complete**.
+If the instance is powered off or restarted before this time, the software installation will likely fail.
+To verify that the app has been fully installed, see the [Getting Started After Deployment](#getting-started-after-deployment) section below.

-1. Follow the instructions within the [Getting Started After Deployment](#getting-started-after-deployment) section.
+1. Follow the instructions within the [Getting Started After Deployment](#getting-started-after-deployment) section to access and start using your application.